EOSIO/eos/contracts/eoslib/tutorial.md

 ```

-You will notice that we updated the `transfer` struct to use the `eos::Name` type directly, and then condenced the checks around `readMessage` to a single call to `currentMessage`.
+You will notice that we updated the `transfer` struct to use the `eosio::Name` type directly, and then condenced the checks around `readMessage` to a single call to `currentMessage`.

 After compiling and uploading it you should get the same results as the C version.